Linear Algebra and Vector Analysis for Engineers

 Office Hours: see webpage for up to date office hours.

-- Note: Webwork problem 13.7 #6 has an incorrect solution so do not use that for study.
+- Note: Webwork problem 13.7 #6 has an incorrect explanation in the solution so do not use that for study.
 Arthur spotted that, well done!

 - There are now additional more recent 392 finals available on the department 392 webpage.

 - Final exam is Thursday, Dec 14th, 3:30pm-5:45pm.
 Arrive early, be well-rested, get settled, and be ready to solve 392 problems!
 No books, notes, calculators, or electronic devices.